xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 ## Scene representation

-Scenes are stored in `scene_model` structs and are comprised of array of objects whose memory is owned by the scene.
+Scenes are stored in `sceneio_scene` structs and are comprised of array of objects whose memory is owned by the scene.
 Scenes are comprised of camera, instances, shapes, materials, textures and environments.
 Animation is not currently supported.